UniversityofBrighton/2023-exhibition-design/episodes/build-a-storyboard.Rmd

 Think of the following information to include in your storyboard:

 -	How will the user access the application?
 -	What will be the starting screen/scene of the application?
 -	How will the user access the next/following scenes and how they will access information?
 -	What are the media to include (images, videos, texts, 3D models, audio etc)?
 -	What will be the closing scene?

-In the storyboard template, the first box of the storyboard will be used to sketch what is happening in each scene.
-The 'action' box is dedicated to the description of what is happening in each scene.
-In the narration/caption box, you can fill in a phrase/message/blurb as it will appear to the user and lastly, the music/sound effect can provide some information about the sound/s which accompany the information provided on each scene/screen (if present).
+In the storyboard template, the **first box** of the storyboard will be used to sketch what is happening in each scene.
+The **action box** is dedicated to the description of what is happening in each scene.
+In the **narration/caption box**, you can fill in a phrase/message/blurb as it will appear to the user and lastly, the **music/sound effect box** can provide some information about the sound/s which accompany the information provided on each scene/screen (if present).

 The most important thing to remember when designing a storyboard is to be creative, work as a team and produce/test many drafts which can help you to decide about the final visual organisation of the proposed application.